Your responsibilities for trees on your property

 Yes, the choice of contractor remains entirely at the property owner's discretion.

-Why was the inspection carried out?
+Why was the survey carried out?

 My tree is home to nesting birds or roosting bats